worinium/simple-rust-rocket/README.md

 # simple-rust-rocket
-A todo Web Application using rust and rocket
+A TODO Web Application using rust and rocket